 There’s also the slight issue of the email inbox no longer being the small pond it used to be.
 Over the years, read and open rates for email campaigns have plummeted, while chatbot interaction is seeing numbers even better than cold emails in their heyday.

-Nowadays, we’re impatient as heck and we’re not going to stand waiting anymore!
+Due to the fact that we have everything at our fingertips, and the power to look things up, order products, and get things delivered in record time, we’ve become very impatient.
 Restaurant web pages, unfortunately, never got this memo and continue to neglect to put their hours of operation on their front page.
-But we digress.

 Chatbots aren’t meant to replace human interaction but instead facilitate interaction in general and provide accurate, instant information.
 Chatbots function 24/7/365.
 They allow a potential client/customer/audience member access to your business at times they might not otherwise have been able to have access.
 Instead of losing sleep (literally) over missed opportunities to interact, you can instead create a chatbot to answer basic questions.